newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/pharmacy-cds-reinstatement.md

   2. Email The New Jersey Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Facilities Reinstatement application.

-  3. After your completed application has been emailed back to the DCU, they will send you an invoice to pay the fee online.
+  3. After your completed application has been emailed back to the DCU, they will send you an invoice via email to pay the fee online.
 ---
 ## Application Requirements